 A dry port consists of all the necessary machinery to handle the constant clearance of shipment, like proper cargo-instrumentations, rail sidings, storehouses, and even container yards.

-Similarly, Port of Call is a type of port which is paid a brief visit by a ship on voyage.
-It is mainly required for necessary cargo discharge, or for carrying out essential repair works.
+Port of Call is a type of port which is paid a brief visit by a ship on the voyage.
+It is also used for carrying out essential repair works.
 Many passengers can also leave the vessel at a “port of call”.

-A cargo port which engages in the transfer of containerized goods is referred to as a container port.
-Numerous operating terminals branch out from individual bulk ports, and are assigned to maintain the various kinds of ship ladings.
+Numerous operating terminals branch out from individual bulk ports and are assigned to maintain the various kinds of ship ladings.
 Stevedores are the companies which act as terminal operators and preside over the actions of the diverse operating terminals.